vishnuaniyan/codepros/README.md

   * __package.json__ - Project version information for building.
 Project name, author, version goes here.
   * __Gruntfile.js__ - This file is to Grunt, what bower.json is to bower.
 Here goes Grunt dependencies/plugins and its configurations.
 Like bower, if you add a new dependency, run `npm install` to download the new dependencies
   *__.gitignore__    - All useful gitignore file.

+  Added Source Maps to Compass for Debug Sass in Chrome.